K Line (Los Angeles Metro): Northern extension to Hollywood

 The original plans for the Crenshaw/LAX Line project connected Wilshire Boulevard to Los Angeles International Airport.
 However, once light rail was selected as the preferred mode, the cost for the entire route exceeded the project budget, so part of the corridor north of Exposition Boulevard was deferred until funds became available.

 The final design for the Crenshaw/LAX project included a tunneled station at to accommodate a potential northward extension, which increased the cost of the original project by $236 million.

 With the passage of Measure M and the enthusiastic support of the city of West Hollywood, the K Line Northern Extension, which would travel north from the current Expo/Crenshaw terminus, connecting along the way to the B and D lines, is currently under development.
-Three options are being studied, all ending at the B Line's Hollywood/Highland station, with an optional station at the Hollywood Bowl also being considered.
-The San Vicente Alternative, also known as the hybrid alternative, follows Crenshaw Boulevard and San Vicente Boulevard, turning north on Fairfax Avenue to serve The Original Farmers Market and Television City before turning on Beverly Boulevard to connect back to San Vicente Boulevard near Cedars-Sinai Medical Center towards West Hollywood at Pacific Design Center.
+Three alternative alignments were studied, all ending at the B Line's Hollywood/Highland station, with an optional station at the Hollywood Bowl also being considered.
+Alternative 1, the San Vicente Hybrid Alternative, followed Crenshaw Boulevard and San Vicente Boulevard, turning north on Fairfax Avenue to serve The Original Farmers Market and Television City before turning on Beverly Boulevard to connect back to San Vicente Boulevard near Cedars-Sinai Medical Center towards West Hollywood at Pacific Design Center.
 Finally, serving new stations on Santa Monica Boulevard, the route curves north again towards Hollywood.
-The other two options follow a traditional north–south routing on either Fairfax Avenue or La Brea Avenue.
+The other two alternatives followed a traditional north–south routing on either Fairfax Avenue or La Brea Avenue.